Jamie Attwell

 Hi bid to make the first team fell short with City and he joined Tiverton Town on loan in March 2002, before being released by City at the end of the season.

 In July 2002, Attwell was on trial at Tranmere Rovers, but moved to Torquay United later that month.

 He made his league debut in place of the injured Kevin Dearden on 17 August 2002 in a 4–3 defeat away to York City.
 His next game came on 22 October 2002, a 4–0 defeat in the Football League Trophy at home to Wycombe Wanderers, followed 4 days later by a 5–1 defeat away to Scunthorpe United.

 He was replaced by first team keeper after the Scunthorpe game, but on 29 October played in the 4–0 home win against AFC Bournemouth, replacing Dearden as a substitute with the game still at 0-0.
 He made one further appearance for Torquay, on 19 November, as a half-time substitute for Arjan van Heusden in the 2–2 draw at home to Kidderminster Harriers F.C. before being released early the following week.
 Jamie was not helped by a poor defence who collectively conceded 15 goals in the equivalent of less than four games.
-Jamie's career finished upon the arrival of his first child following a good crack at becoming a professional footballer.
+Jamie's career finished upon the arrival of his first child.

-Jamie is also known as "The Great Oak son of Colin the Chair Attwell".
-Both father and son love biscuits.
-Especially Colin the Chair.